 Our officials based at Ireland’s Permanent Representation to the European Union in Brussels, maintain on-going contacts with EU Commission and Council officials on trade issues of particular interest to Ireland.
 Ireland’s trade policy interests are also represented in the World Trade Organisation (WTO), the principal international body for regulating trade, with the assistance of departmental officials based at Ireland’s Permanent Representation to the WTO based in Geneva.

-European Commission to host three outreach events related to EU-US Trade and Technology Council
+European Commission outreach events related to EU-US Trade and Technology Council

 The European Union and the United States launched the EU-US Trade and Technology Council (TTC) at their summit in Brussels on 15 June 2021.

-In line with this commitment to engage with stakeholders, the European Commission has now announced three virtual outreach events which interested parties are invited to attend:
+In line with this commitment to engage with stakeholders, the European Commission announced three virtual outreach events:

 - Addressing challenges from non-market economic policies and practices – 25 November 2021

 - Avoiding new and unnecessary barriers in products and services of emerging technology – 29 November 2021